OpenMPT/openmpt/README.md

             make CONFIG=mingw64-win64    # for win64

-     -  gcc or clang (on unix, including Mac OS X with MacPorts):
+     -  gcc or clang (on Unix-like systems, including Mac OS X with MacPorts):

         The minimum required compiler versions are: